 These are not the only qualifiers for VA medical benefits.
 All veterans are encouraged to apply for VA medical care coverage to see if they are eligible for care.
 Despite the fact many injuries do not manifest themselves until years later, they are still capable of garnering VA assistance.

 One final note: Qualifying for VA health care benefits does not mean all health care coverage is free.
-There may be limitations based on your priority level, or individual circumstances.
+There may be limitations based on your Priority Group, or individual circumstances.
+Some veterans may also be required to pay a co-pay on their medical treatments.
 It is recommended that you learn your specific coverage and ask questions about coverage before receiving treatment.

 Applying for VA Benefits Online

 As with older applications, you can—and should, include documentation authenticating your claims.
-A total of five electronic files may be submitted using VONAPP.
 The VA also accepts documentation via snail mail and fax – contact your VA Regional Office for contact info.
-Nevertheless, if already receiving VA Disability Compensation, and would like an upgrade, you can request a Statement in Support Claim (VA Form 21-4138) via VONAPP.
+Nevertheless, if already receiving VA Disability Compensation, and would like an upgrade, you can request a Statement in Support Claim (VA Form 21-4138).

 VA Disability Compensation Benefits